Treaty with the Sioux, 1858: Negotiations

 During the winter of 1857–1858, ninety delegates from thirteen tribal nations traveled to Washington, D.C., including the Mdewakanton chief Little Crow, for negotiations with President Buchanan and the United States government.
 The delegation primarily consisted of leaders from the eastern Dakota bands (Mdewakanton, Wahpekute, Sisseton, and Wahpeton), who sought to address unresolved issues from the Treaties of Traverse des Sioux and Mendota (1851).
 These 1851 treaties had committed the Dakota to a 20-mile-wide (32 km) reservation along a 150-mile (240 km) stretch of the upper Minnesota River.
 During ratification, the U.S. Senate had removed Article 3 from both treaties, which defined the reservation boundaries, leaving the Dakota’s land rights ambiguous.
 This failure to establish a legally defined reservation led to encroachments by white settlers, delays in annuity payments, and economic hardship, prompting the Dakota to seek clarification and fairer terms in 1858.

 On April 19, 1858, representatives of the Yankton (western Dakota) signed the Yankton Treaty, ceding approximately 11 million acres in present-day South Dakota for a 400,000-acre reservation along the Missouri River.
 This agreement stirred debate between Little Crow and Commissioner of Indian Affairs Charles E. Mix, the lead U.S. negotiator.
 The eastern Dakota, particularly the Mdewakanton and Sisseton, contended that some of the ceded Yankton land overlapped with their traditional hunting grounds and ancestral territories, which they had used prior to the 1851 treaties.
 The eastern Dakota’s frustration was compounded by the U.S. government’s practice of negotiating separately with Sioux bands, which ignored their shared territorial claims and the ambiguity left by the 1851 treaties’ unratified reservation provisions.

 On June 19, 1858, representatives of the eastern Dakota signed the Treaty with the Sioux in Washington, D.C.
-The Mdewakanton and Wahpekute bands agreed to a redefined Lower Sioux reservation, limited to the land south of the Minnesota River, while the Sisseton and Wahpeton bands secured a separate Upper Sioux reservation north of the river.
+The Mdewakanton and Wahpekute bands agreed to a redefined Lower Sioux reservation, limited to the land south of the Minnesota River, while the Sisseton and Wahpeton bands secured a separate Upper Sioux Indian Reservation on the north of the river.
 These treaties aimed to resolve the land status ambiguity from 1851 but required the Dakota to cede additional territory in exchange for annuities and goods.
 Despite these efforts, the 1858 treaties failed to fully address Dakota grievances, as continued settler encroachment, delayed annuities, and disputes over land rights fueled tensions that contributed to the U.S.-Dakota War of 1862.